 News Corp. on Monday named its grade school education business Amplify and said it and AT&T would fund a pilot project that aims to put tablet computers in students’ hands in the coming school year.
 AT&T will provide tablet computers that work on its 4G network and Wi-Fi network.
 None of the schools selected to participate will have to pay for the program.
 The company did not say which schools would take part or how they’d be selected.
 The idea is to put tablet computers into the hands of students for use at school and at home.
 The system tracks their progress and is meant to tailor lessons to each student’s level.
-Read the full story at The Wall Street Journal.

 About Shelly Palmer